Shannon O'Keefe: Conference USA Championship

-Other Accomplishments
+Softball career

+Prior to her bowling career, Shannon O'Keefe was a first team all-American center fielder in softball at Portland State University.
+In 1998, as a freshman, she posted a .410 batting average (3rd best in program history), recorded 66 hits (9th best in school history), and finished with a .471 on-base percentage (9th best in program history), while also leading the team with 18 stolen bases that season.
+She also accumulated 15 outfield assists during her collegiate career.
+She stopped playing softball at 19 years old.

-Prior to her bowling success, O'Keefe was a first team all-American centerfielder in softball, while attending Portland State University.
-She had a .411 batting average as a freshman, with 15 outfield assists.
-As a 15-year-old, she was among the final 160 women competing for a spot on the 1996 Team USA Softball Team.
-O'Keefe was recognized at the Oregon Hayward Awards in 2007 as a finalist for "Professional Woman Athlete of the Year".
+At age 15, she was among the final 160 women competing for a spot on the 1996 Team USA Softball Team.

+In 2007, O'Keefe was recognized at the Oregon Hayward Awards as a finalist for "Professional Woman Athlete of the Year".
-In November 2024, Shannon was elected to the United States Bowling Congress (USBC) Hall of Fame.
-She was officially inducted with the 2025 class in a ceremony at the USBC convention on May 7.

 Personal life

-O'Keefe did not start bowling until age 16 when, as she said in a 2007 interview, "My little brother bowled in a league...I went to pick him up, got there early, and saw some really cute boys."
-She soon joined her brother's league and fell in love with the sport.
-She met Bryan O'Keefe at age 20 when the two were bowling at the 1999 Super Hoinke tournament in Cincinnati.
-He became her coach, mentor and eventual husband.
+She met her husband, Bryan O'Keefe, at age 20 when the two were bowling at the 1999 Super Hoinke tournament in Cincinnati.
+He later became her coach and mentor, and the two eventually married.
 Bryan is a former men's bowling coach at McKendree University (later a member of the athletic department staff), where Shannon coached the women's team.
 In 2021, Bryan was named head coach of Team USA, after serving as head coach of Junior Team USA since 2017.

-O'Keefe says she loves playing golf and is a fan of the Buffalo Bills NFL team.
+Outside of bowling, O'Keefe enjoys playing golf and is a fan of the Buffalo Bills NFL team.
 While she and her husband lived in Greece, New York, they were Bills season ticket holders.